 The school holds a national reputation for its sporting achievements across a number of sports.
-In recent years, several former students have gone on to make a career in Premiership Rugby and the school is currently The National Rugby School of the Year 2017 following an awards ceremony at Twickenham stadium.
-The school is also fortunate to boast two national Athletics Champions in 100m and 800m.
+In recent years, several former students have gone on to make a career in Premiership Rugby and the school was awarded The National Rugby School of the Year 2017.
+The school is also fortunate to boast of two national Athletics Champions in 100m and 800m.
 There are few, if any, state schools who are able to consistently achieve this level of success across a range of sports.

 Our Sixth Form students have opportunities to take coaching awards in a variety of sports as well as to become community sports leaders.
 The school's major extra-curricular sports are rugby and cross-country in the winter and cricket and athletics in the summer.
-There are three rugby teams run in the Sixth Form as well as two football teams and a cross-country team.
+There are three rugby teams currently running in the Sixth Form as well as two football teams and a cross-country team.
 The rugby squads have an outstanding fixture list of schools in the private sector, including Eton.
-The teams compete at the highest national level, and enjoy a tour every other year, for example in 2019 the tour went to South Africa.
-Our Senior rugby sides have enjoyed many successes over the years, particularly in 7's, which have resulted in sides playing in front of a packed Twickenham stadium on a number of occasions.
+The teams compete at the highest national level, and enjoy a tour every other year; for example the tour went to South Africa in 2019.
+Our senior rugby sides have enjoyed many successes over the years, particularly in rugby 7's, which have resulted in playing in front of a packed Twickenham stadium on a number of occasions.